Tagliatelle with Chestnut Pancetta and Sage

 Cook pancetta in oil in a 12-inch heavy skillet over moderate heat, stirring frequently, until beginning to brown, 3 to 4 minutes.
 Add onion and cook, stirring frequently, until beginning to brown, 2 to 3 minutes.
-Add garlic and 1 tablespoon sage and cook, stirring, 1 minute.
+Add garlic and 1 tablespoon sage and cook, stirring, for 1 minute.
 Stir in chestnuts and remove from heat.

 Cook pasta in a 6- to 8-quart pot of boiling salted water according to package directions.
 Reserve 1 1/2 cups cooking water, then drain pasta in a colander and add to pancetta mixture in skillet.
 Add 1 cup reserved cooking water along with cheese and butter and cook, tossing constantly, over high heat until pasta is well coated (add more reserved water if necessary), about 1 minute.
-Add salt and pepper to taste and serve sprinkled with parsley and remaining tablespoon sage.
+Add salt and pepper to taste and serve sprinkled with parsley and the remaining tablespoon of sage.

 Apple Chestnut Cornbread Stuffing